Ruchill Hospital

 Ruchill Hospital was a fever hospital in the Ruchill area of Glasgow, Scotland.
-The hospital was closed in 1998 and was sold to Scottish Enterprise in July 1999.
-It was managed by Glasgow Corporation from its opening in 1900 until the creation of the National Health Service in 1948, and thereafter by NHS Greater Glasgow.
+The hospital operated from 1900 until its closure in 1998.
+It was later sold to Scottish Enterprise for redevelopment in July 1999.
+The hospital was commissioned and managed by the Glasgow Corporation from its opening in 1900 until the creation of the National Health Service in 1948, and thereafter by NHS Greater Glasgow.